-Geographic Area: Nigeria and Ghana
+Geographic Area: Nigeria

 As an historian of race, religion, and gender in Africa, I have centered my work primarily on the growth of Mormonism in Africa, a story of Africans adapting and “translating” (a la Lamin O. Sanneh) Mormonism as a cultural text.
 I have published on a variety of aspects of race and Mormonism, ranging from my first book–a biography of Elijah Ables, the first black priesthood holder in the Mormon tradition to the role of “prophetesses” in forming the Mormon church in 1960s Ghana.
 In December, I will release my second book, For the Cause of Righteousness: A Global History of Blacks and Mormonism, 1830-2013.
 This book, for the first time, provides a chronologically complete and internationally-minded history of Mormonism’s interactions with the global black community in the Americas and Africa.
 In the book’s second half, I provide an anthology of annotated primary sources to accompany the narrative text.

 Advanced Praise for For the Cause of Righteousness